ooggesen/Masterthesis/HLS/vitisHLS-implementation/README.md

 Add all testbenches, as well as the files test_bench.cpp and test_bench.hpp to the testbenches.
 Add all other *.hpp and *.cpp files to source files.
 Select the top module for synthesis and follow the instructions in main_tb.cpp for testing.

+## todos

+Change the bram hash table to have a prime size.